OpenCerts/opencerts-documentation/docs/multi-issuer.md

 OpenCerts allows documents to have any number of issuers.
 This can be useful in some cases when there is a collaboration on a degree between multiple universities (Double Degree).

-> Please note that the current model is not compatible with W3C Verifiable Credentials (VC) which only allow **one** issuer per VC.
+> Please note that the current model is not compatible with W3C Verifiable Credentials (VC) which only allows **one** issuer per VC.
 We might revisit this use-case in the future.

 ## Workflow

 ![Workflow](/img/docs/multi-issuer/workflow.png)

-The workflow is not much different than the common use case:
+The workflow is similar to the common use case:

 - The document must contain multiple issuers in the `issuer` property: